You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 If your students have set up their notification settings as we recommend, then they will receive an email notification when you post a new course announcement.

-• We do not recommend using "Chat."
+• We do not recommend using Canvas's Chat.

-Canvas's "Chat" tool functions like an instant messaging platform, however, its messages are not private.
+Canvas's Chat tool functions like an instant messaging platform.
+However, its messages are not private.
 All users in a course can view the chat history, so we do not recommend using this tool.
-If you do choose to use it, do not discuss grades or any private student information in this tool and communicate to your students that anything sent via this tool is visible to the entire class.
+If you do choose to use it, do not discuss grades or any private student information in this tool, and communicate to your students that anything sent via this tool is visible to the entire class.

 Web Conferencing Options

-Keep in mind Conferences' limitations:
+Keep in mind Conferences's limitations:

 • Recordings of Conferences are automatically deleted after 14 days.
 There is no way around this automatic deletion.